 Your key to blockchain applications

 MetaMask is among the most popular Web3 hot wallets today.
 In case you’re wondering how cool it is, there are over 21 million crypto investors using MetaMask today.
 We even have MetaMask Casinos.
-It’s runs on the Ethereum blockchain and is designed to work with dApps.
+It runs on the Ethereum blockchain and is designed to work with dApps.
 The wallet supports all ERC20 tokens.
-MetaMask works as a browser extension plugin, and is compatible with Firefox, Chrome, Edge and Brave.
+MetaMask works as a browser extension plugin and is compatible with Firefox, Chrome, Edge and Brave.
 A mobile app version was recently released to.
-Your access keys are stored locally on your browser, or in your mobile device, depending on the version you’re using.
+Your access keys are stored locally on your browser, or on your mobile device, depending on the version you’re using.
 With this wallet, you can buy coins directly.
-Users can trade on layer 2 platforms like Polygon, Binance Chain.
+Users can trade on layer 2 platforms like Polygon, and Binance Chain.
 Be reminded that MetaMask only supports ERC20 tokens.

 Like MetaMask, Argent is an ERC 20 Web3 wallet.
 It doesn’t stop there.
 Argent uses smart contracts to solve the challenge of long key phrases for non-custodian wallets.
-Users appoint guardians and give the voting rights.
-Guardians vote and verify a user in case of lost password, enabling you to recover your account and reset login details.
+Users appoint guardians and give them voting rights.
+Guardians vote and verify a user in case of a lost password, enabling you to recover your account and reset login details.
 The concept employed here is similar to blockchain transaction verification, except that a user knows the guardians and there is no solving complex puzzles.
 Argent is popular for hosting apps that allow users to participate in lending to earn interest.
 Your choices are limited to an Android or iOS mobile app.
-The wallet isn’t available as a Web Wallet, desktop app of any other version.
+The wallet isn’t available as a Web Wallet, desktop app or any other version.

 The first step to making a sensible crypto investment is finding the best Web3 wallets suiting your needs.
 By now, you should be able to differentiate your needs and determine whether you’ll go for a cold or hot wallet.
 Security is always the most crucial factor to consider when looking for a wallet.
 Check for licensing, website security features such as encryption and 2FA, and even the reputation of a wallet.
 The easiest way to find information about wallets is to read through different reviews across the internet.
 The Web3 space is diverse, so we recommend starting out with a simple hot wallet like Binance or Coinbase before advancing to cold storage devices.
 We hope you love reading our content.